cloudflare/cloudflare-docs/content/ssl/edge-certificates/additional-options/cipher-suites/_index.md

 ### Minimum TLS Version

-Any Cloudflare customer can specify a [minimum TLS protocol](/ssl/edge-certificates/additional-options/minimum-tls/) that is required for a client to connect to their website or application.
+You can specify a [minimum TLS protocol](/ssl/edge-certificates/additional-options/minimum-tls/) that is required for a client to connect to your website or application.

 For example, if TLS 1.1 is selected as the minimum, visitors attempting to connect with TLS 1.0 will be rejected while visitors attempting to connect using TLS 1.1, 1.2, or 1.3 (if enabled) will be allowed.